-For those who want to earn a master’s degree in a science, technology or mathematics subject, this degree program is likely the most suitable option.
-As a MSc degree covers STEM subjects and professions, many of these degree programs for specific career fields are part of a professional qualification pathway.
-For example, if you are studying for a Master’s in Engineering, you will likely take part in an integrated master’s program that results in a MEng (Masters of Engineering) degree.
+For those who want to earn a master’s degree in a science, technology, or mathematics subject, this degree program is likely the most suitable option.
+As an MSc degree covers STEM subjects and professions, many of these degree programs for specific career fields are part of a professional qualification pathway.
+For example, if you are studying for a Master’s in Engineering, you will likely take part in an integrated master’s program that results in an MEng (Masters of Engineering) degree.

 Examples of popular Master of Science degree programs include:

 - Computer Science